troglobit/finit/README.md

 behavior, so no include directives are necessary.

-To add a new service, simply drop a `.conf` file in `/etc/finit.d` and send `SIGHUP` to finit, or call `init q`.
-Any service read from this directory is flagged as a dynamic service, so changes to their .conf files, or even removal of the files, is detected at `SIGHUP`.
+To add a new service, simply drop a `.conf` file in `/etc/finit.d` and send `SIGHUP` to PID 1, or call `finit q`.
+Any service read from this directory is flagged as a dynamic service, so changes to their `.conf` files, or even removal of the files, is detected at `SIGHUP`.

-- If a service's .conf file has been removed, the service is stopped.
+- If a service's `.conf` file has been removed, the service is stopped.
-- If the file has changed the service is reloaded, stopped and restarted.
+- If the file is modified, the service is reloaded, stopped and started.
-- If it is a new service, it is started -- respecting runlevels and callbacks.
+- If a new service is detected, it is started -- respecting runlevels and return values from any callbacks.

 The `/etc/finit.d` directory was previously the default Finit `runparts` directory.
-Finit no longer has a default runparts, so make sure to update your setup, or the finit configuration, accordingly.
+Finit no longer has a default `runparts`, so make sure to update your setup, or the finit configuration, accordingly.

 **Note:** Configurations read from `/etc/finit.d` are read *after*